Sophia Minnaert

-Sophia Minnaert (born July 23, 1987) is an American journalist and the broadcast and digital features content director for the Milwaukee Brewers.
+Sophia Minnaert (born July 23, 1987) is an American sports field reporter most known for her work with the Milwaukee Brewers.

-Fox Sports Wisconsin
+Broadcasting career

-In 2012, Minnaert was hired by Fox Sports Wisconsin (FSW) to work in their social media department.
+In 2012, Minnaert was hired by Fox Sports Wisconsin (now the FanDuel Sports Network) to work in the social media department.
 Starting in 2013, she began as an on-air sideline reporter for FSW.
-During her time at the network, she worked both Brewers and Milwaukee Bucks telecasts.
-However, following her hire by the Brewers in June 2018, Minnaert's role with the Bucks ended.
+During her time at the network, she worked both Brewers and Milwaukee Bucks telecasts into 2018.